 You can load data into Gainsight Person through different ingestion channels, as required.
 For more information, refer to the Channels to ingest data into Gainsight Person article.

 Standard objects have the following fields:

 |Objects/Fields||Schema Editability?||Data Editability?|

 These Objects are set up, shipped and controlled entirely by Gainsight.
 They are system driven and cannot be customised or modified by Admins.
 In these objects, neither the schema nor the data is editable.
 Data cannot be uploaded or deleted from system objects.
-A good example for a System Object is Zendesk (support ticket data).
-Admins can view the system objects in Administration > Operations > Data Management.
+A good example for an System Object is Activity Timeline.
+Admins can view the system objects from Administration > Operations > Data Management.

 Admins can create and edit the Custom Objects and can control them.
 In these objects, the schema is editable and the data can be uploaded, used, and deleted.
 There are three system fields: GSID, GS Created Date, and GS Modified Date generated automatically in all the custom objects.
 These are system driven fields and cannot be customized or modified by Admins.
 Admins can manage the custom fields in Administration > Operations > Data Management.
 Data can be imported into the custom objects through: